 4. Choose a broker

 Any day trading activity is conducted through an investment platform, so this is one of the most important steps you can take before starting to day trade.
 Not only will this broker be in charge of your account, but you will be executing your trades through their trading platform, and when timing matters, it needs to be reliable.
 Reputation and expertise matter, so take the time to find the right fit for you and your goals.Get started with Wealthsimple Trade.
 Sign up today and start building your portfolio.

 Alternatives to day trading

 So maybe at the end of the day, there’s too much risk involved in day trading.
 There are other activities that you can do that can increase your profits without risking your house!
 Did you know, for example, that robo-advisors create a personalized investment portfolio for you so that you hardly have to lift a finger?
 You just complete a short risk survey and they do the rest.
-These services generally seek to match the performance and return of a particular stock market index.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+These services generally seek to match the performance and return of a particular stock market index.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 If all this talk of trading has made you want to buy some stocks of your own—sign up to Wealthsimple Trade.
 Wealthsimple Trade lets you buy and sell thousands of stocks and index funds on major Canadian and U.S. exchanges.
 Millions of Wealthsimple clients trust us with over $8.4 billion—start investing now.